Ali-Asjad/ADC_extensions/ordering.md

 **Authors**: Carly Huitema, Mathew Mozaffari

-**Date released**: _date of version release_
+**Date released**:

 This overlay follows official OCA Package requirements documented at [https://github.com/agrifooddatacanada/OCA_package_standard](https://github.com/agrifooddatacanada/OCA_package_standard)

 **Description**:

 Preserving the order of attributes and entry codes can be very important for understanding data and for data entry and display.
 This overlay lets creators specify the ordering of attributes and entry codes of a specific schema bundle.

 **Canonicalization Rules**:

 The ordering overlay begins with the canonical ordering of OCA overlays.
 1) d (digest of the overlay)
 2) capture_base (capture base SAID the overlay is specific to)